 Dragons!
 Just saying the word fills you with so much joy.
-Dragons are magnificent fantasy creatures.
+Dragons are magnificent flying creatures.
 From their beautiful designs, rich lore, and their sheer power, dragons are always a delight to see on the big or little screen.
 They are a huge part of film, books, TV, video games, and more.
 Many have even experimented with a traditional dragon, twisting its abilities or its appearance.
-Of course, there are so many top-tier dragons in media.
-However, these are the coolest 20 best dragons in fiction.
+Of course, there are so many top-tier dragons in the media.

-Here’s to the best fire-spitting, majestic sky-soaring reptiles we ever did see.
+Here’s to the best fire-spitting, majestic sky-soaring reptiles in movies tv shows, and video games!

-We begin this list with one of the most iconic monsters of the Monster Hunters franchise.
+We begin this list with one of the most iconic dragon in video game franchise.
 Rathalos has been a staple of the Monster Hunter franchise.
 Being the face of a franchise from its first appearance in 2004, the dragon has also been featured in other Capcom games and crossovers.
 The territorial beast spends its time in the air, launching fireball projectiles at any intruding players.
 On top of that, its talons are dangerously poisonous.

 Did we also mention the ridiculous amount of armor and scales that protect most of his body?
 All of this combines into a tough solo fight, with many new players underestimating this foe.
 However, this makes it even more satisfying when players kill him and get some of the best loot early game.